 Those sensitive to stress might experience seizure-like symptoms, that can include far-off staring and convulsions in high stress situations.

 Although the list of complications from stress is long, a few changes in habit can make a big difference.
-In such cases you can consult with your private gp in harley street, London to get more information and will go a long way to maintaining health.
+In such cases you may consult with our private doctors and GPs in harley street, London to get more information and will go a long way to maintaining health.